mnfst/manifest/docs/entities.md

 > [!WARNING]
 > This command will not work on Windows.
 If you are a Windows user you can just copy paste the following code in `/entities/cat.entity.ts`.

-By default the entity has a single property called "name".
+By default the entity has a single property called `name`.
 You can already seed dummy data running this command:

 ```
 npm run seed